CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/README.md

 Where some amount of coding is required as part of the plugging, we typically refer to this action as "coupling"; functions created as part of coupling are referred to as "coupling functions".
 This is especially true for signals.

+The *Machines* are somewhat unique in that they represent different phases of AI development, each preserved as separate machines.
+We maintain older machines for testing purposes, and as proofs-of-concept.

 ## KinematicCore
 The *KinematicCore* is the core *motion* component of *Motion AI*.
 It governs the movement characteristics of an AI.